Evelyn Pinching: 1936 & 1948 Winter Olympics

-Evelyn Pinching, pictured fourth from the right, as the head coach of the British Ladies' Ski Team at the 1948 Winter Olympics.

 Representing Great Britain in the 1936 Winter Olympics, Pinching finished ninth place in the alpine skiing combined.

 Pinching served as the head coach for the British Ladies' Ski Team at the 1948 Winter Olympics which consisted of Miss Isobel Roe, Miss Xanthe Ryder, Miss Sheena Mackintosh, Miss Rosemarie Sparrow, Mrs. Bunty Greeland, and Mrs. Biddy Duke-Woolley.

 Evie Pinching Award

 The Evie Pinching Award is an annual prize organised by the Ski Club of Great Britain given to an athlete aged 24 or under considered 'one to watch' in their snowsports discipline.

-The athletes are nominated by the sport's UK national governing bodies, Snowsport England, Snowsport Scotland, Snowsport Wales, Disability Snowsport UK and British Ski and Snowboard – with a shortlist of then chosen by the Ski Club.
+The athletes are nominated by the sport's UK national governing bodies, Snowsport England, Snowsport Scotland, Snowsport Wales, Disability Snowsport UK and British Ski and Snowboarding – with a shortlist of then chosen by the Ski Club.
 This shortlist is then open to public vote.
 The winner receives a £1,000 bursary and training opportunities with elite athletes.

 Past winners: Katie Ormerod (2015), Menna Fitzpatrick (2016), and Thomas Gerken-Schofield (2017).